 Place of origin: Taiwan

-"According to the information provided by the importer, the import quantity of the affected Luen Tung Sesame Oil was 2 160 bottles.
-Some of the product has been distributed to its retail outlets for sale while the remaining stock of 1 056 bottles is stored in the importer's warehouse," a CFS spokesman said.
+"According to the information provided by the importer, the import quantity of the affected black sesame oil was 120 bottles.
+A small quantity of the product has been distributed to its retail outlet (English name not available), located at stall No. M301 in Butterfly Estate Market in Tuen Mun, for sale while the remaining stock is stored in the importer's warehouse," a CFS spokesman said.

 The spokesman said, "The product in question does not belong to the food items not allowed to be supplied in Hong Kong under the Food Safety Orders.
 However, it is an oil product prohibited to be imported into and sold within Hong Kong under an executive directive which is still in force.
-Therefore, the trade should follow the instruction of the CFS and stop selling and using the product immediately.
-The importer concerned has voluntarily stopped sale and recalled the affected product from its retail outlets, and has isolated the remaining stock.
-As the importer concerned failed to provide the import record of the affected sesame oil as required by the CFS earlier, follow-up by the Centre is in progress and prosecution will be instituted should there be sufficient evidence."
+Therefore, the trade should follow the instructions of the CFS and stop selling and using the product immediately.
+The importer concerned has stopped sale and removed from shelves the affected product from its retail outlet, and has voluntarily initiated a recall.
+It has also isolated the remaining stock.
+Members of the public may call the importer's hotline at 3488 9019 during office hours for enquiries about the recall."

 The spokesman said the Centre has been keeping close contact with the Taiwan authorities to follow up on the safety of edible oil produced by Taiwan.
 The Centre will adjust its food safety control measures as appropriate and make announcement accordingly.